Prospective Graduate Students

 a.
 A letter of intent that is no more than two pages long (double-spaced) and includes: (1) a brief autobiographical sketch, (2) a statement of your goals and specific subfield interests in anthropology and our graduate program; (3) why and how CSU, Chico can help you achieve your goals; and (4) any other information that may serve to distinguish you from other applicants.

 b.
 Two letters of recommendation (sending more will not assist you).
-There are no additional forms needed for recommendation letters.
+Please download and fill out the Letter of Recommendation Waiver Form and sign the waiver form and have the two recommenders include the form with their letters upon submission of the letters.
 Letters can be sent by the recommender either by mail or email to firstname.lastname@example.org.
 If sending by email, they must clearly put in the subject line "letter of recommendation" and student's name.

 c.
 One copy of your updated Curriculum Vitae or resume

 These four above items are to be sent directly to:

 Graduate Coordinator, Department of Anthropology

 400 West 1st Street